kristian-koningsberg/kristian-koningsberg/README.md

 ## User-Centric Stories

 Every project is a story, a narrative that goes beyond visuals and functionality.
-I'm not just solving problems; I'm crafting experiences that resonate with users emotionally, leaving a lasting imprint.
+I'm not just solving problems; I'm hoping to craft experiences that resonate with users emotionally.